JV-portfolio39/cybersecurity-portfolio/README.md

-# Cybersecurity Portfolio — [Your Name]
+# Cybersecurity Portfolio — Jayasri Vijayakumar

 Welcome to my cybersecurity portfolio!
-This repo contains my notes, labs, and practical work as I study for the CompTIA Security+ and build hands-on skills in the cybersecurity field.
+This repository contains my notes, labs, and practical work as I study for the CompTIA Security+ and build hands-on skills in the cybersecurity field.

 ## Topics Covered
 - Security+ Domain Notes (Threats, Architecture, Risk)